appdev-lessons/ruby-intro-fundamentals/content.md

 In order to do its job, the `gsub` method needs to know what substring to get rid of and what to replace it with.
 So we give it inputs, or **arguments**, which must come in parentheses _immediately_ following the method.
 If the method takes multiple arguments, as `gsub` does, then they are separated by commas.

-Here's another graded code block.
+Here's another editor with an automated test below it.
 Modify the code to print `"Hello, world?"` to get the test to pass:

 ```ruby
 pp "Hello, world!".gsub()